15 to 20 years

 Male vs. Female

-Neutering males and spaying females are highly recommended unless you intend on breeding, as this will prevent males from wandering and unwanted pregnancies in females.
+Neutering males and spaying females are highly recommended; this will prevent males from wandering and unwanted pregnancies in females.

-The Lilac Point Siamese is one of the most loving and affectionate of cat breeds.
-These cats are dog-like in their temperament and behavior, known to follow their owners around.
+The Lilac Point Siamese is one of the most loving and affectionate cat breeds.
+The cats are dog-like in their temperament and behavior and are known to follow their owners around.
 They are highly vocal cats and will come and curl on your lap and tell you all about their day.
-Curled up on their owner’s lap is the spot they love most, and if you want a quiet cat that keeps to themselves the Lilac Siamese may not be the best choice for you.
+Curled up on their owner’s lap is the spot they love most, and if you want a quiet cat that keeps to itself, the Lilac Siamese may not be the best choice for you.

 Lilac Point Siamese cats are an ideal choice for families due to their playful and affectionate nature, and if you want a cat that has an almost endless amount of affection and attention to give, the Lilac Point Siamese is a great choice!